The curve cone of almost complex 4-manifolds: Nakai-Moishezon duality for manifolds with abundant negative self-intersection curves

 \section{Nakai-Moishezon duality for manifolds with abundant negative self-intersection curves}

 In this section, we assume the tamed almost complex $4$-manifold $(M, J)$ has sufficiently many negative curves, such that $\mathcal P_J$ has no round boundary.
 We say there is no round boundary if the boundary is a cone over a polytope.
-Thus any class $e$ with $e^2=0$ should have $e\cdot C=0$ for some $C\in A_J(M)$.
+Thus any class $e$ in the boundary of such $\mathcal P_J$ with $e^2=0$ should have $e\cdot C=0$ for some $C\in A_J(M)$.

 As mentioned in the introduction, besides the subvarieties-current-form strategy, there is another way to attack Question \ref{dualC}.
 This is our main focus in this section.
 Alongside the main theorem in \cite{LZ}, we will need to construct $J$-tamed symplectic forms from an existing one.
 We use three operations in this section.
 The first one is the $J$-tamed inflation along curves with negative self-intersection (and sometimes along curves of square $0$), as described in Theorem \ref{buse} (Theorem \ref{mc} respectively).
 The second one is the summing of two $J$-tamed symplectic forms.
 The third one is rescaling, i.e. multiplying any $J$-tamed symplectic form with a positive number.
 The latter two make sense since $\mathcal K_J^t$ is a convex cone.